kky5738/bp-dleam/README.md

 # bp-dleam
-BP-DLEAM: Bankruptcy Prediction using Deep Learning and Enesemble Algorithms
+BP-DLEAM: Bankruptcy Prediction using Deep Learning and Enesemble AlgorithMs